rbisdorff/Digraph3/docSphinx/pearls.rst

      Crisp ordinal correlation  : +0.526
      Epistemic determination    :  0.621
      Bipolar-valued equivalence : +0.327
+   >>> from transitiveDigraphs import WeakCopelandOrder
+   >>> wcop = WeakCopelandOrder(g)
+   >>> corrw = g.computeordinalCorrelation(wcop)
+   >>> g.showCorrelation(corrw)
+    Correlation indexes:
+     Crisp ordinal correlation  : +0.763
+     Epistemic determination    :  0.537
+     Bipolar-valued equivalence : +0.410

-The *Copeland* ranking rule delivers indeed for this example outranking digraph ranking scores with a tie between actions 'a1' and 'a2' which is by convention resolved by following a lexicographic rule favouring in this case action 'a1'.
-This ranking is however much less correlated to the given outranking digraph than the optimal *Kemeny* ranking (see +0.795 above).
+For the example outranking digraph here, the *Copeland* ranking rule delivers indeed ranking scores with a tie between actions 'a1' and 'a2', which is by convention resolved by following a lexicographic rule favouring in this case action 'a1'.
+This ranking is however much less correlated with the given outranking digraph than the optimal *Kemeny* ranking (+0.526 vs +0.795).
+The corresponding weak Copeland ranking shows nonetheless a high correlation index (+0.763, see Line 23).

-Nevertheless, the *Bachet* ranking scores of the original and the reversed ordering of the polarised relation table lead in our example here to very plausible and convincing ranking results.
+The *Bachet* ranking scores of the original and the reversed ordering of the polarised relation table thus lead in our example here to very plausible and convincing ranking results.
 This hindsight gave the positive stimulus for implementing this new *ranking-by-scoring* rule.

 The Bachet ranking rule, a new ranking-by-scoring method ........................................................